negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     (inputs, outputs) = wrap_search_space_fn(search_space5)()

-Again, given the search space above, the reader should get an expectation of of what graph evolution to expect.
-Take one minute to ponder on what kind of transitions to expect and then run the code below to generate the visualization for the graph evolution and see if it matches your expectations.
+Take one minute to think about the graph transitions for this search space; then run the code below to generate the actual visualization.

 .. code:: python